v-pbartley/openhack-mc4h/docs/Challenge-0.md

 ---

 ## Overview
-This OpenHack is a series of hands on activities meant to help participants get direct experience working with Microsoft Cloud for Healthcare (MC4H) tools and architectures.
+This OpenHack is a series of hands on activities to help you get direct experience working with Microsoft Cloud for Healthcare (MC4H) tools and architectures.

 ## What to expect
 + Each hack will introduce part of the MC4H health data workflow and present a challenge for you to work on using MC4H tools.